sergueik/springboot_study/basic-grafana-rrd-server/README.md

   }
 ]
 ```
+this usually leads to having some health checks like in the checked in `health_check.sh` script, where the payload is examined via [jq](https://stedolan.github.io/jq/) or python.
 when no data is available for specified target, a null response will be returned.
 The query is the same as sent by the Grafana UI, with few details omitted

 ### Challenges